Reaching for the stars...

 From ME on 5/3/19: Make a point every day to check in with your child or each child if you have more than one.
 Sit and talk for 20 minutes or so to build that connection.
 Ask how the day went for the child.
 Even if they are small ask about day care or how school was that day.
 Pick up on the child's emotions and be there for support with a warm hug!

 Do you know the difference between authoritative and authoritarian parenting?
 Between permissive or uninvolved?.
 Read the above link above for the answers.

 Being a parent is hard and they don't teach it in school.

 As parents, we learn and we teach simultaneously.
 Seeing the world through the wonder of a child's eyes can wake us up to everything around us.
 Looking at a caterpillar, a robin, an Easter Bunny, or whatever through the eyes of our children teaches us to be aware of our surroundings and to see beauty and wonder all around us.

-As said, parenting is also a challenge.
-It is mind boggling to think about the responsibilities involved in parenting.
+It is humbling to think about the responsibilities involved in parenting.
 Physical care, of course, but, also the responsibility of raising children to be emotionally secure and competent.
-What a huge, but wonderfully important, responsibility this is!
+What a huge, but wonderfully important, responsibility!